masaccio/numbers-parser/README.md

   -t TABLE, --table TABLE  Names of table(s) to include in export
 ```

-Note: `--formatting` will return different capitalisation for 12-hour times due to differences between Numbers' representation of these dates and `datetime.strftime`.
+Note: `--formatting` will return different capitalization for 12-hour times due to differences between Numbers' representation of these dates and `datetime.strftime`.
 Numbers in English locales displays 12-hour times with 'am' and 'pm', but `datetime.strftime` on macOS at least cannot return lower-case versions of AM/PM.

 ## Numbers File Formats